-Jack’s Magazine is within a 12-hectare parcel of Crown Land managed by Working Heritage – which has been appointed to conserve and revitalise Jack’s Magazine.
+Jack’s Magazine is managed by Working Heritage – which has been appointed to conserve and revitalise Jack’s Magazine.
 Jack’s Magazine is on the Victorian Heritage Register and recognised for its architectural, historical and technological significance.